f0nzie/matplotlib-with-rmarkdown/01-introduction.md

 ## The parts of a plot

 I love this plot because it helps to formulate the right question when you are looking for online assistance.
-Sooner of later you will be in need to customize the $x$ or $y$ axis ticks in such a way that present specific data points and skip the defaults.
-Or, get rid of so many x axis labels that superimposing one over each other.
+Sooner of later, you will be in need to customize the $x$ or $y$ axis ticks in such a way that present specific data points and skip the defaults.
+Or, get rid of so many \$x\$ axis labels that are superimposing one over each other.

 <div class=decocode><div style="background-color:#417FB1"><span style="font-size:90%;color:#FFD94C"><i class="fab fa-python"></i><b>Python</b></span>